redbadger/crux/docs/src/internals/bridge.md

 The FFI bridge has two key parts, the serialisation part converting from typed effect requests to serializable types, and the FFI implementation itself, facilitated by [UniFFI](https://github.com/mozilla/uniffi-rs).

-The serialisation part is the `Bridge` type, defined in the `bridge` module of `crux_core`.
+The serialisation part is facilitated by the `Bridge`.
 It is a wrapper for the `Core` with its own definition of `Request`.
 Its API is very similar to the `Core` API - it has an identical set of methods, but their type signatures are different.

 For example, here is `Core::resolve`